raspberrypilearning/editor-innovation-day/en/step_2.md

 You have been given a list of randomly generated numbers.

-➡️ Calculate the largest number in the `numbers` list.
+➡️ Find the largest number in the `numbers` list.
 ➡️ Put your answer in the `answer` variable.

 --- /task ---